 - Agaves are great accents used with low succulent groundcovers, such as blue kleinia (Senecio mandraliscae) and sedums.

-- Along with aloe and opuntia cactus, agaves add structure to the Mediterranean or the drought-tolerant garden, with the added benefit of being fire resistant.
+- Along with aloe and opuntia cactus, agaves add structure to a Mediterranean garden or a drought-tolerant garden, with the added benefit of being fire resistant.
+(See more plants for Mediterranean-style gardens.)

 - Large agaves are strong background plants, planted with smaller, slower-growing species in the foreground, but not so close to walkways that they can cause injury to passersby.